It’s easy to make mistakes when investing your money. Here are some of the major blunders to be wary of.

-It is a well-known phenomenon that the London stock market often rises in late March and early April, pushed up by a flood of cash flowing into ISAs as tax years roll over.
+It is a well-known phenomenon that the London stock market often rises in late March and early April as it is pushed up by a flood of cash flowing into ISAs as the tax year ends.

-A far less risky approach is to spread out your ISA investing throughout the year, taking advantage of market weakness to top up your holdings.
+A far less risky approach is to spread out investing in your ISA throughout the year and take advantage of market weakness to top up your holdings.

 Also, to automate the entire process, why not divide your ISA allowance into 12 chunks and then invest monthly?

-So make sure you regularly review what’s doing well and what’s not and take action.
+So, make sure you regularly review what’s doing well and what’s not – then act.

-Earlier this week, we explained how some older tracker funds were charging well over 10 times more in fees than the cheapest providers out there.
+We previously explained how some older tracker funds were charging 10 times more in fees than the cheapest providers out there.

-Whether it a specific fund or your sharedealing service, keep a close eye on those fees and don't be afraid to move if needed.
+Whether it's a specific fund or your share dealing service, keep a close eye on those fees and don't be afraid to move if needed.

-Although the UK has the world's sixth-largest economy, we Brits account for only a thirtieth (3.3%) of world output and are a mere 0.9% of world population.
+Although the UK has the world's sixth-largest economy, we Brits account for only 2.21% of world output according to the data from the International Monetary Fund.

-For example, according to financial data company Moneyfacts, the average stocks and shares ISA returned 7.4% in 2014/15.
+For example, according to research by Moneyfacts, the average Stocks and Shares ISA grew 4.8% in 2017/18.

 Another tip to create a properly balanced portfolio is this: don't buy growth investments when you need income, and vice versa.